 Bubblegum pink color is a soft and sweet candy pink hue painted on pre-lightened hair.
 To keep this vibrancy, it may require more maintenance at home.
 Another option is to let it fade out to a dusty rose version and still get the best of it.

-Pink with dark roots looks more dramatic with soft waves on a mid-length cut.
+Pink with dark roots looks more dramatic on straight short hair.
 It’s such a flirty and creative way of perfectly coloring your hair!
 Your natural hair will grow out with ease, blend in the color of the roots, to save you weekly visits to the salon.